Agnes-Lain/Koowa_project/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This project is to test the installation of the spree solution of E-commerce, to test how this solution is built and how to make self configeration on it

 Things you may want to cover:

 * Ruby version
+Ruby6.0.3.2

 * System dependencies